 Note: Always seek a doctor’s advice and make sure there are no health conditions standing between you and your goals.

-These questions should help you decide if to change your methods.
+These questions should help you decide if and when to change your methods.
 Often, all we need is the right question, then we can make the right decision.
 Hope you find this article helpful, as I have.